Carmen Jones (film): Critical reception

 "In essence, it is a poignant story.
 It was in the opera of Bizet, and it is in the rich nostalgic folklore of the American Negro in the South.
 But here it is not so much poignant as it is lurid and lightly farcical, with the African American characters presented by Mr. Preminger as serio-comic devotees of sex ...
 The incongruity is pointed when these people break into song to the wholly surprising and unnatural aria airs from Bizet's opera.
 The tempos are alien to their spirits, the melodies are foreign to their moods, but they have at those classical numbers as though they were cutting rugs.
 And whatever illusions and exaltations the musical eloquence might remotely inspire are doused by the realistic settings in which Mr. Preminger has played his film ...
 There is nothing wrong with the music—except that it does not fit the people or the words.
 But that did not seem to make much difference to Mr. Hammerstein or Mr. Preminger.
 They were carried away by their precocity.
 The present consequence is a crazy mixed-up film."

-Variety wrote that Preminger transferred the play from stage to screen "with taste and imagination in an opulent production" and directed "with a deft touch, blending the comedy and tragedy easily and building his scenes to some suspenseful heights.
+Variety magazine wrote that Preminger transferred the play from stage to screen "with taste and imagination in an opulent production" and directed "with a deft touch, blending the comedy and tragedy easily and building his scenes to some suspenseful heights.
 He gets fine performances from the cast toppers, notably Dorothy Dandridge, a sultry Carmen whose performance maintains the right hedonistic note throughout."